kshcherban/acme-nginx/README.md

 Script should be run as root on host with running nginx.
 Domain for which you request certificate should point to that host's IP and port 80 should be available from outside.
-Script can generate all keys for you if not specified in command line.
+Script can generate all keys for you if you don't set them in command line.
 Keys are RSA with length of 2048 bytes.
 You can specify as many alternative domain names as you wish.
+The result PEM file is a **certificate chain** containing your signed certificate and letsencrypt signed chain.
+You can use it with nginx.

 ## Installation